 Price is the second P in the formula.
 Develop the habit of continually reevaluating the prices of the goods and services you offer to ensure that they still reflect the reality of the current market.
 Occasionally, it would help if you reduced your prices.
 Sometimes, it may be prudent to increase your prices.
 Numerous businesses have discovered that the profitability of specific products or services does not justify the time and resources required to produce them.
 They may lose some clients if they raise their pricing, but the remaining customers make a profit on every sale.
 Would this be suitable for you?
 Occasionally, you must modify your terms and conditions of sale.
 Sometimes, by extending your price across several months or years, you can sell significantly more than you are currently, and the interest you can charge will more than compensate for the delay in cash receipts.
 Sometimes it is possible to combine products and services with special deals and promotions.
 Occasionally, you can incorporate complimentary extras that are inexpensive to produce but make your costs appear much more desirable to clients.
 As in nature, if you encounter resistance or irritation in any aspect of your sales or marketing plan, you should be willing to revisit that area.
 Consider that your present pricing structure may not be optimal for the current market.
 Be ready to alter your prices, if necessary, to remain competitive and to survive and prosper in a rapidly changing market.

 The third practice in marketing and sales is always to consider promotion.
 Promotion encompasses all your methods to inform people about your products or services and your marketing and sales strategies.
 Minor adjustments to market and sell your items can significantly impact your outcomes.
 Even minor adjustments to your advertising can result in rapid revenue increases.
 Simply by altering the advertisement’s headline, skilled copywriters can frequently raise the advertising’s response rate by 500 percent.
 Large and small businesses in every industry regularly test new advertising, marketing, and sales techniques.
-And now for the rule: Whatever marketing and sales approach you employ now will eventually become ineffective.
+And now for the rule: Whatever marketing and sales approach you to employ now will eventually become ineffective.
 Sometimes it will cease operating for known causes, and sometimes it will stop working for unknown ones.
 In either situation, your marketing and sales practices will eventually become ineffective, necessitating the development of new sales, marketing, and advertising approaches, products, and strategies.